angelicaCruz/SimpleMEToolGuide/ClientGuide.md

 **AirTap**: Select focused object.

-**Up/down**: Hold thumb and index fingers together, move up and down to zoom in/out the scene view.
+**Up/down**: Hold then move up and down to zoom in/out the scene view.

 **Left/Right**: Rotate the view

 ### Surface App (Optional)
 Using Surface is basically the same as using the PC version but instead of using the bar provided in the PC version, user can use the **sliders** provided on the screen.

 **Left/Right**: Rotates the scene.